Undergraduate Research in Geology

 Title: Pteranodon Preservation in the Late Cretaceous Niobrara Chalk of Western Kansas

-Faculty Adviser: Rebecca McKean
+Faculty Advisor: Rebecca McKean

 Description of Project: For her project, Allison traveled to the University of Kansas Natural History Museum, where she examined over 80 specimens of Pteranodon (see photo above).
 She closely examined their preservation (degrees of completeness, abrasion, fracturing, etc.) and used this information to draw conclusions about the depositional environment they were preserved in.
 Her work was funded by a Kresge Summer Research Grant.